call handling workflow

 Conclusion

-An effective call handling workflow is essential for local businesses to thrive.
+An effective call handling workflow is essential for the average HVAC company to thrive.
 Every stage of an inbound call, from answer to follow-up, is an opportunity to build loyalty or lose a lead.
-By understanding the five stages, leveraging appropriate call handling types (live answer, IVR, Voice AI, Missed Call Text Back), and mapping current processes to identify leaks, you can transform your communication strategy.
+By understanding the five stages, using appropriate call handling types (live answer, IVR, Voice AI, Missed Call Text Back), and mapping current processes to identify leaks, you can transform your communication strategy.

 Ready to revolutionize your call handling and capture every lead?